Hay storage basics!

 Pallets are easy to find – feed stores, home improvement stores, and supermarkets often have them.

 - When your hay resources become low, this is a great time to move your pallets or tires around and sweep out any bits of hay that have (or could) become mouse and rodent housing.

 Ventilation is critical to keep temperatures as controlled as possible, either with open sides or exhaust fans.

-- There are several types of exhaust fans that don’t even require electricity.
+- Several types of exhaust fans don’t even require electricity.

 - Combustion can occur if the hay just right – sometimes too hot and too dry, or even or too hot and still moist inside!

 - Poor ventilation also decreases the quality of hay over time.

 This hay loft is above the barn, so there is no need to store it on pallets or tires.

 You should also be able to get valuable hay storage ideas from your local ag extension service, which will be geared towards your local climate.